sergey-shambir/cocos2d-x-extensions-cpp2011/README.md

 cocos2d-x-extensions-cpp2011
 ============================

-cocos2d-x extensions designed to use benefits of c++11 standard
+Extensions for cocos2d-x designed to use benefits of c++11 standard.
+All code is under MIT license.

 CCImageLoadQueue
 ---------------